Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

    use Workbench "Back" to go back.

 History
+07/09/09 - version 1.5.15
+- Bug 2848368 support Galileo
+- Bug 2848673 support Mac OS X Leopard (compiled with java 1.5 instead of 1.6)
+- Change the zip to be a zipped update site.
+- Added JavaCC 5.0 new options

 23/05/09 - version 1.5.14
-- rfe 2589910 added call hierarchy
+- Rfe 2589910 added call hierarchy

 25/04/09 - modifications on version 1.5.12 (Marc Mazas)
 - Updated / cleaned list of JavaCC / JJTree options in JJCCOptions & JJTreeOptions